directvt/vtm/doc/architecture.md

 The vtm server side (desktop server) receives inbound connections only in DirectVT mode.

-The DirectVT traffic can be wrapped in any transport layer protocol suitable for stdin/stdout transfer, such as SSH.
+The DirectVT stream can be wrapped in any transport layer protocol suitable for stdin/stdout transfer, such as SSH.

 ### DirectVT mode